Sussex Airport (New Jersey)

-Sussex Airport (ICAO: KFWN, FAA LID: FWN) is a mile southwest of Sussex in Wantage Township, Sussex County, New Jersey.
+Sussex Airport (ICAO: KFWN, FAA LID: FWN) is a privately owned, public use airport located one mile southwest of Sussex in Wantage Township, Sussex County, New Jersey.
 It is just outside Sussex Borough.
 The public-use airport is privately owned by Sussex Aviation LLC which purchased it in 2015.

 The airport used to host the Sussex Airshow but the previous owner had stopped holding the shows (as of 2009) while he tried to sell the airport.
 The township of Wantage was then studying the feasibility of purchasing the airport.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but this airport is FWN to the FAA and has no IATA code.

+Ownership

+The airport is privately owned by Sussex Aviation LLC, which purchased the field in 2015 and operates it as Sussex Airport.
+The company is managed by Alan Antaki, a private airport owner and operator who also owns Monmouth Executive Airport in Wall Township, New Jersey.
+Antaki has been active in preserving and seeking funding for both facilities, and his ownership of Monmouth Executive has included a prominent dispute with Monmouth County over potential acquisition efforts.

 Facilities

 Sussex Airport covers 96 acre at an elevation of 421 feet (128 m).
 Its one runway, 3/21, is 3,506 by 75 feet (1,066 x 23 m).
 In the year ending May 1, 2019 the airport had 21,444 general aviation aircraft operations, average 59 per day.
 29 aircraft were then based at the airport: 86% single-engine, and 14% multi-engine.

 The airport does not have air traffic control (ATC), instead using UNICOM where pilots talk on common radio frequencies to coordinate runway and taxiway use.